Michigan Wolverines football: Yost era (1901–1928)

-After the 1900 season, Charles A. Baird, Michigan's first athletic director, wrote to Fielding H. Yost, "Our people are greatly roused up over the defeats of the past two years", and gave Yost an offer to come to Michigan to coach the football team.
+After the 1900 season, Charles A. Baird, Michigan's first athletic director, wrote to Fielding H. Yost, then head coach at San Jose Normal School in California (now San Jose State University).
+Saying that "our people are greatly roused up over the defeats of the past two years", Baird gave Yost an offer to come to Michigan to coach the football team.
 The New York Times reported that Michigan's margin of victory was "one of the most remarkable ever made in the history of football in the important colleges."
 At the end of the season, Michigan participated in the inaugural Rose Bowl.
 Michigan dominated the game so thoroughly that Stanford's captain requested the game be called with eight minutes remaining.
 Neil Snow scored five touchdowns in the game, which is still the all-time Rose Bowl record.
 The next year, 1902, Michigan outscored its opponents 644 to 12 and finished the season 11–0.
 In 1903, Michigan played a game against Minnesota that started the rivalry for the Little Brown Jug, the oldest rivalry trophy in college football.
 The game marked the only time from 1901 to 1904 that Michigan failed to win.
 Michigan finished the season at 11–0–1.
 In 1904, Michigan once again went undefeated at 10-0 while recording one of the most lopsided defeats in college football history, a 130–0 defeat of the West Virginia Mountaineers.